Calgary Philharmonic Orchestra

 About Calgary Philharmonic Orchestra:

-Calgary Philharmonic has an associated foundation.
-Its purpose is to support long-term operations of the CPO.
-The charity reports that the foundation is one of the largest held by a Canadian orchestra.
+Calgary Philharmonic Orchestra has an associated foundation.
+The foundation supports the long-term operations of the CPO.
+The foundation’s fund is one of the largest endowments held by a Canadian orchestra.

 My anchor